-The bazar is regarded as one of the largest traditional-style markets in northeast India.
-The market is similar to that of a fish-market or flea-market cause it’s hell of a crowded place.
+The Bazar is regarded as one of the largest traditional-style markets in northeast India.
+The market is similar to that of a fish-market or flea-market cause it’s a hell of a crowded place.
 Located in the heart of Shillong, the market is where the local Khasi women come to sell their fresh produce and livestock.
 You might want to even indulge in the local taste of the authentic street food here.
-Nonetheless, the market might serve for an excellent street photography!
+Nonetheless, the market might serve for excellent street photography!
 It is open daily from 8 a.m. until 5 p.m. except on Sundays.

 Well, well, Nature is your true friend and so is the entire state of Meghalaya.
 Therefore,